erroronline1/caro/readme.md

     * The application is capable of versatile [filtering and processing of CSV-files](#csv-processor).

 [Content](#content)

-## Necessary infrastructure
-You'll need a server to host the web application and network access for all terminal devices.
-The application is designed for mobile first e.g. Android tablets or iPads, but can be used on desktop computers as well.
-In fact some of the features are usable on desktop only (form creation and text templates).

-Main goal is a distribution of mobile devices to the whole staff or at least key positions and workspaces.
-After all, administration can not demand going digital without providing a decent infrastructure.
-Scanning devices are optional but all scanning could be achieved with inbuilt cameras as well.

-For technical details see [prerequisites](#prerequisites).

-## What it is not
-Beside a few architectural decisions the app is not a preset quality management system.
-You're still in control of your contents.
-Define your processes, documents and responsibilities for yourself.
-The application is solely supposed to help you with a structured flow and semiautomated fulfilment of regulatory issues. *Permissions showed within the below flowcharts resemble the non-binding recommended default settings.*

-The application does not replace an ERP system.
-Procurement data is solely accessible within the application based on its own database.
-This is a concious decision against overwhelming ERP product databases that are not maintainable in reality and more often than not require a proprietary interface.
-The products database is supposed to be populated with vendors pricelists and sanitized from any unimportant data on a regular basis.

-Orders can be deleted by administrative users and requesting unit members at any time and will be deleted by default after a set timespan once being delivered.
-This module is for operational communication only, not for persistent documentation purpose.

 ## Data integrity
 As records intend to save the submitting users name, group accounts are unrecommended albeit being possible but with limited access.
 Instead every user is supposed to have their own account.
 Defined authorized users can create, edit and delete users.
 To make things as easy as possible a unique 64 byte token has to be created.
 This token will be converted into an QR code that is scannable on login.
 This avoids remembering passwords and user names, as well as the need of typing in several pieces of information.
 The process is quite quick and enables session switching on limited access to terminal devices.